mcmonkeyprojects/SwarmUI/docs/Model Support.md

 - Hunyuan Video is based on the Flux Dev architecture, and has similar requirements.
     - Set CFG Scale to 1.
     - You can use Flux Guidance parameter on this model (for Hunyuan Video, unlike Flux Dev, this value is embedded from CFG scale, and so prefers values around 6).
+- By default the BF16 version of the model will be loaded in FP8 model.
+To change this, use the `Preferred DType` advanced parameter.
+FP8 noticeably changes results compared to BF16, but lets it run much much faster.
+The GGUF versions of the model are highly recommended, as they get much closer to original and very close performance to fp8.
+GGUF Q6_K is nearly identical to BF16.

 ## Genmo Mochi 1 (Text2Video)